Telefonica/android-loggerazzi/README.md

 ### Logs recorder

-Loggerazzi rule must be configured with a [LogsRecorder](loggerazzi/src/main/java/com/telefonica/loggerazzi/LogsRecorder.kt) implementation which will be used by loggerazzi to obtain logs recorded at the end of the test.
+Loggerazzi rule must be configured with a [LogsRecorder](loggerazzi/src/main/java/com/telefonica/loggerazzi/LogsRecorder.kt) implementation which will be used by Loggerazzi to obtain logs recorded at the end of the test.
 This should be usually implemented as the replacement of the original application tracker in tests.

 Example: